omoju/omoju.github.io/_posts/2016-05-06-15+-years-of-learning-computational-intelligence.md

 It was at Thoughtware that I first truly caught the bug for the application of A.I.
 I was busy building these online courses for fortune 500 companies with little bits of A.I. built into it, to give the end user a better experience of testing their knowledge.
 The company got funded from the valley, we rode the wave of the first dot com bubble.
 The bubble busted, I saw the writing on the wall and headed back to University of Memphis to further my knowledge of A.I.

-I became a student of Dr David Russomanno, this time in the engineering department, where I started pursuing an a masters in intelligent systems.
+I became a student of Dr David Russomanno, this time in the engineering department, where I started pursuing a masters in intelligent systems.
 I had been deeply fascinated by what where then called “expert systems” which are better know today by the name “cognitive computing.”
 The most famous of these systems is IBM’s Watson, the jeopardy winner.
 With Dr Russomanno, we focused on the semantic web.

 ![Me, my colleague Echo Azar and another colleague of ours in our lab at Memphis.
 Yeah we were NERDs.
 2006]({{ site.url }}/images/15CompIntl/OmojuMemphisEECELab.JPG)